 Genome window-based phylogenetic analysis

 To assess the distribution of phylogenetic discordance across the rodent genome, we limited subsequent analyses to six of the newly sequenced genomes (Mastomys natalensis, Hylomyscus alleni, Praomys delectorum, Rhabdomys dilectus, Grammomys dolichurus, and Rhynchomys soricoides).
 Otomys typus was excluded from these analyses due to the inadequacy of the library outlined above.
-For these genomes we generated consensus sequences with bcftools (Danecek et al. 2021) using the reads mapped to the M. musculus reference genome to retain collinearity between genomes.
-In detail, we removed SNPs that did not pass LongRanger’s quality filters (bcftools view -f PASS), removed duplicate SNPs, and normalized indels (bcftools norm -c e -d all).
-We also corrected the AN and AC fields in each VCF file (bcftools plugin fill-AN-AC).
-Finally, we filtered indels closer than 5bp such that only the longest one was retained (bcftools filter –IndelGap 5) and then generated the consensus sequence (bcftools consensus).
+For these genomes we generated pseudo-assemblies using pseudo-it and the mm10 reference genome to retain collinearity between genomes while minimizing reference bias.
+Briefly, pseudo-it maps reads from each sample to the reference genome with BWA (CITE), calls variants with GATK HaplotypeCaller (CITE), and filters SNPs and indels and generates a consensus assembly with bcftools (CITE).
+The process is repeated, each time using the previous iteration’s consensus assembly as the new reference genome to which reads are mapped.
+In total, we did 3 iterations of mapping for each sample.

-Next, we partitioned the genomes into 10 kilobase (kb) windows based on the coordinates in the reference M. musculus genome (mm10; (Mouse Genome Sequencing et al. 2002)).
+Next, we partitioned the genomes into 10 kilobase (kb) windows based on the coordinates in the reference M. musculus genome (mm10; (Mouse Genome Sequencing et al. 2002)) using bedtools makewindows (CITE).
 These coordinates were converted between the reference and the consensus sequence for each genome using liftOver (Hinrichs et al. 2006).
 Note that this method assumes both collinearity of all genomes and similar karyotypes (see Discussion).
 We then removed windows from the subsequent analyses if (1) 50% or more of the window overlapped with repeat regions from the M. musculus reference RepeatMasker (Smit et al. 2013-2015) file downloaded from the UCSC Genome Browser’s table browser (Hinrichs et al. 2006) or (2) 50% or more of the window contained missing data in 3 or more samples.
 Overlaps with repeat regions were determined with bedtools coverage (Quinlan and Hall 2010).
-We then aligned the 10kb windows with MAFFT (Katoh and Standley 2013) and inferred phylogenies for each with IQ-TREE 2 (Minh et al. 2020b) which uses ModelFinder to determine the best substitution model for each window (Kalyaanamoorthy et al. 2017).
+We then aligned the 10kb windows with MAFFT (Katoh and Standley 2013), trimmed alignments with trimAl (CITE), and inferred phylogenies for each with IQ-TREE 2 (Minh et al. 2020b) which uses ModelFinder to determine the best substitution model for each window (Kalyaanamoorthy et al. 2017).
 To assess patterns of tree similarity between windows on the same chromosome, we used the weighted Robinson-Foulds (wRF) (Robinson and Foulds 1981; Böcker et al. 2013) distance measure implemented in the phangorn library (Schliep 2011) in R (R Core Team 2021).
 This measure compares two trees by finding clades or splits present in one tree but not the other.
 The weighted version of this measure increments a score by the missing branch length in each tree for each mismatch.
 We compared wRF between trees from windows on the same chromosome to characterize (1) heterogeneity in patterns discordance along the chromosome and (2) whether tree similarity is correlated with distance between windows.
 For the second question, we sampled every window on a chromosome at increasing distance (in 10kb windows) until the distribution of wRF scores for all pairs of windows at that distance was not significantly different (Wilcox test, p > 0.01) than that of a sample of 12,000 measures of wRF between randomly selected trees on different chromosomes.
 We selected 12,000 as the random sample size because it roughly matched the number of windows on the largest chromosome (chromosome 1, n = 12,113).

 Whole genome alignment between mouse and rat